MUFI Rating & Risk – SAP SmartOps

-SmartOps was always more of marketing phenomena than an innovation leader; therefore its acquisition by SAP is a very logical move for the company.
+SmartOps was always more of marketing phenomena than an innovation leader; therefore, its acquisition by SAP is a very logical move for the company.
 At SAP marketing is dominant, and technology is a distant second.
-In fact, SAP has been controlling SmartOps marketing messages essentially since they initiated their partnership — years before the acquisition.
+SAP has been controlling SmartOps marketing messages essentially since they initiated their partnership — years before the acquisition.

 As all acquiring software vendors do, SAP announced that the SmartOps acquisition was going to allow them to be more strategic than ever as the following quotation attests.

 SAP has acquired SmartOps in a move the company says will allow it to develop real-time supply chain applications that take advantage of SAP’s HANA in-memory database.

 However, that is just for marketing purposes; in fact, the development of SmartOps will probably be only minimal from the time of the merger onward.
 This is a problem for buyers because SmartOps was a lagging application living off of its partnership with SAP when purchased, followed a flawed implementation approach (as described above), and has a low level of buyer satisfaction and a poor implementation track record.

 For years SAP and SmartOps have been telling companies that these two solutions are integrated, but in fact, the integration of master data parameters is straightforward.
 The applications are not integrated regarding transactions, so there is no point in paying much extra for this integration.
 Secondly, because SmartOps is just an adjunct to SNP or SAP ERP, much of the benefit of having an MEIO application is lost.
 This is not a solution architecture designed around business requirements or based upon leveraging MEIO functionality but is a marriage of convenience based on the fact that the dominant software vendor is offering a dated solution to their customers.